TakeLab/spacy-udpipe/README.md

 pip install git+https://github.com/asajatovic/spacy-udpipe
 ```

-After installation, use `spacy_udpipe.download` to download the pretrained model for your language (if available).
+After installation, use `spacy_udpipe.download(lang)` to download the pretrained model for the desired language (if available).

 ## Usage
-The loaded UDPipeLanguage class returns a spaCy [`Language` object](https://spacy.io/api/language), i.e. the nlp object you can use to process text and create a [`Doc` object](https://spacy.io/api/doc).
+The loaded UDPipeLanguage class returns a spaCy [`Language` object](https://spacy.io/api/language), i.e., the nlp object you can use to process text and create a [`Doc` object](https://spacy.io/api/doc).

 ```python
 import spacy_udpipe